SiliconLabsSoftware/matter_extension/slc/apps/evse-app/wifi/README.md

 needed commissioning information for the BLE connection and starting the Rendez-vous procedure.

-The evse example is intended to serve both as a means to explore the workings of Matter as well as a template for creating real products based on the Silicon Labs platform.
+The EVSE example is intended to serve both as a means to explore the workings of Matter as well as a template for creating real products based on the Silicon Labs platform.

 For more general information on running matter applications and pre-requisites please look at online documentation for Matter available on docs.silabs.com.
 Follow Wi-Fi instructions depending on the example you are running.
 [Demo instructions for Wi-Fi](https://docs.silabs.com/matter/2.8.0/matter-wifi)